Mosquito Lake State Park

-This nearly 4,000-acre park, which is one of the most visited state parks in Ohio, with over two-million visitors annually, offers year-round recreational activities.
+This nearly 4,000-acre park, which is one of the most visited state parks in Ohio, offers year-round recreational activities.

 During the summer months, water recreation rules.
 Five launch ramps provide access to the water.
 Jet skis, pontoon boats, fishing and paddle boats are available to rent and there‘s a 600-foot beach for swimming.

 Fifteen miles of hiking trail meander through the park and along its shoreline while horseback riders enjoy access to the park’s interior on a 10-mile wooded bridle trail.
 Mountain bikers are permitted on five miles of a multi-use trail.